-The Davis Bicycle Collective is a volunteer-run 501(c)(3) nonprofit community bicycle organization.
-We provide a public D.I.Y. shop where folks share tools, skills, and knowledge about bike maintenance and repair.
+The Davis Bike Collective is a volunteer-run 501(c)(3) nonprofit community bicycle organization.
+We provide a public DIY shop where folks share tools, skills, and knowledge about bike maintenance and repair.
 Our aim is to empower confident and committed cyclists through education and community building, and to encourage more cyclists by making bikes and bike maintenance, fun, safe, and accessible for everyone.

-The Davis Bike Collective is run via consensus, discussion, and voting.
+The Davis Bike Collective is run via consensus, discussion and voting as set forth in our Bylaws and Volunteer Handbook.
 Everyone is welcome to attend and lend us their ideas and opinions, though only inducted Ministers can vote.
-Our meetings generally occur every third Monday of the month, though location varies so you should check our calendar.
+Our meetings generally occur every second Monday of the month, though location varies so you should check our calendar.

-A Minister is a mechanic that runs a shift at the Davis Bike Collective.
-If you are interested in running a shift, you first have to learn the ropes as an Acolyte and shadow other Ministers for a while.
+A Minister is one of the core volunteers that run the Davis Bike Collective.
+If you are interested in running a shift, you first have to learn the ropes and shadow other Ministers for a while.
 Ministers open and close the shop, teach folks how to fix their bikes and coordinate volunteers during the shift.

 There is always much to do around the shop besides being a mechanic.
 We need help organizing the space, making signs, cleaning up, taking out the trash and recycling, triaging through bicycle parts, stripping bicycles for parts, etc. Show up at the Collective and ask the Minister on duty what needs to be done that day.

-An individual who has purchased a bike, build-a-bike package, or shop use for a day.
+An individual who supports and uses the Davis Bike Collective.
 We’re so glad you’ve found the Davis Bike Collective useful!